Top 5 benefits of life insurance

 Tax-free income to heirs

 Take advantage of the tax efficiency of life insurance policies.
-“When a beneficiary receives a death benefit, it’s not taxable income,” says Scofield.
+“When a beneficiary receives a death benefit, it’s not taxable income,” says Campbell.
 In that way, the money you invest into your policy’s premiums may benefit your overall estate plan.

 A succession strategy

 Business owners can use a policy to protect their interests in the company.
-Scofield says, “Each owner can have a policy on the other owner, and if one dies, the policy proceeds can be used to buy out that ownership interest.”
+Campbell says, “Each owner can have a policy on the other owner, and if one dies, the policy proceeds can be used to buy out that ownership interest.”

 Talk to your Regions Wealth Advisor about: